TogAr2/MinestomPvP/README.md

 It does not only provide PvP, but also everything around it, like status effects and food.
 You can choose which features you want to use and which ones to not use.

+It also has the option to use legacy (pre-1.9) pvp.

 **I am aware of an issue where projectile collision is not entirely accurate, since the Minestom new block api.
 I will implement a fix for this at some point.**

 ## Table of Contents